nasa-gibs/worldview/doc/developing.md

     grunt eslint

-[stylelint] is used for CSS linting.
+[stylelint](https://stylelint.io) is used for CSS linting.
 Run the following to checkout only CSS errors:

     grunt stylelint

-Run the following to automatically fix stylelint errors
+Run the following to automatically fix stylelint errors:

     grunt stylefmt